 Unapproved uses - The safety and efficacy of the VNS Therapy System have not been established for uses outside its approved indications for use.
-The safety and efficacy of VNS Therapy have not been shown for people with these conditions: history of previous therapeutic brain surgery or brain injury, dysautonomias, lung diseases or disorders, including shortness of breath and asthma, ulcers (gastric, duodenal, or other), fainting (vasovagal syncope); irregular heartbeats (heart arrhythmias) or other heart abnormalities; other concurrent forms of brain stimulation; pre-existing hoarseness; progressive neurological diseases other than epilepsy or depression.
+The safety and efficacy of VNS Therapy have not been shown for people with these conditions: history of previous therapeutic brain surgery or brain injury, dysautonomias, lung diseases or disorders, including shortness of breath and asthma, ulcers (gastric, duodenal, or other), fainting (vasovagal syncope); irregular heartbeats (heart arrhythmias) or other heart abnormalities; other concurrent forms of brain stimulation; pre-existing hoarseness; under 4 years of age; progressive neurological diseases other than epilepsy.